agungTuanany/Javascript-data-structure-and-algorithm/chapter-11-algorithms-sorting/README.md

 So, that is one downside of Merge Sort, but we've now managed to make our sorting algorithm a lot faster.
 Now, how do we implement Merge Sort?

+### Merge Sort Exercise

 I have here for you an exercise,

 ```javascript
 const numbers = [99, 44, 6, 2, 1, 5, 63, 87, 283, 4, 0];